Download the full list of acceptable items at transfer stations and associated costs ( PDF, 0.09 MB ) here.

 - Removable battery packs from power tools, mobile phones and laptops

-- Lead acid batteries can be recycled free of charge at your nearest Transfer Station.
+- Lead acid batteries e.g. car batteries.
+These can be recycled free of charge at your nearest Transfer Station.

-Portsmith Transfer Station only accepts domestic quantities of less than 250kg of small, manageable bundles, with a maximum length of package at no more than 2400mm, which must be managed as specified by law.
-For more information on these legal requirements, visit the Queensland Government website on asbestos waste obligations.
+Portsmith Transfer Station accepts domestic quantities of less than 175kg of small, manageable bundles, with a maximum length of package at no more than 2400mm, which must be managed as specified by law.
+For more information, visit the comprehensive Queensland Government website on asbestos.

 As specified by law, asbestos waste must be double-wrapped in 0.2mm thick plastic bags or sheeting, sealed with tape and labelled, and double wrapped to prevent dust from escaping.
 There are also laws surrounding the transport of asbestos.
 At Portsmith Transfer Station residents will be required to unload the material into a special asbestos bin.
 There are private landfill sites in Cairns that accept asbestos in commercial quantities.
 Consult the Yellow Pages for further information.